bendenoz/node-red-contrib-smartcharge-monitor/README.md

 # Node-RED Contrib SmartCharge Monitor

 **Node-RED custom node for intelligent monitoring and optimization of battery charging based on power consumption insights.**
-This node aims to bring **smart charging capabilities** to **non-smart lithium-based battery devices** that typically lack such features, including **electrical bikes, scooters, drones, power tools, vacuum cleaners, wireless mice, gaming controllers, portable speakers, power banks, and more**.
-While many **phones and laptops** now have built-in battery management systems, this node fills the gap for other devices by detecting the **exponential decay of the saturation stage** in the charging cycle through real-time monitoring of power consumption.
+This node aims to bring **smart charging capabilities** to **non-smart lithium-based battery devices** that typically lack such features, including electrical bikes, scooters, drones, power tools, vacuum cleaners, wireless mice, gaming controllers, portable speakers, power banks, and more.
+While many phones and laptops now have built-in battery management systems, this node fills the gap for other devices by detecting the **exponential decay of the saturation stage** in the charging cycle through real-time monitoring of power consumption.

 The idea is to prevent overcharging, extend battery life, and minimize energy waste.

 > For more information on charging cycles, refer to [Battery University](https://batteryuniversity.com/article/bu-409-charging-lithium-ion).

 **Requirements:** A connected power plug with power reading capability.
 **Tested With:** Primarily tested with the [Meross smart plug](https://flows.nodered.org/node/node-red-contrib-meross) (MSS310 / MSS315), but should be compatible with other smart plugs that support power monitoring.

 ## 📦 Installation